A Step-by-Step Guide to Project Management for a Language Service Provider - Portada

 Not only has Terra’s CEO Marina always supported women’s initiatives, but she has generally contributed to the success of the translation and localization industry.
 For two years she has participated in The American Translators Association’s (ATA) as a Translation Company Division Administrator.
 ATA was founded in 1959 and is currently the largest professional association of translators and interpreters in the United States.
 They’ve grown to more than 10,000 members in 90 countries since their inception.
 Marina reflected on her new role, “I was honored to be invited to take part in the management team for the Los Angeles chapter of Women in Localization.
 I was particularly excited to work with the amazing four women that are part of the management team with me.
 We are planning some very exciting events in Los Angeles!”

-Why Terra Translations Supports Women in Localization
+Why Terra Supports Women in Localization

 In order to best serve our clients and community, we believe diversity is key.
 We can attribute the success of our team to the wide variety of talent that we are so fortunate to work with.
 Currently, 80% of our staff is made up of extremely hard-working women.
 Supporting women is always top of mind at Terra.
 We were founded by women and we’ve received certification as a women-owned business by both the Small Business Administration (SBA) and the Women Business Enterprise National Council (WBENC).
 We believe that our clients are best served by a diverse team and plan to continue our efforts to support women and minorities.

-“At Terra, we value and support fellow women-led businesses,” Marina Ilari, CEO of Terra Translations.
+“At Terra, we value and support fellow women-led businesses,” Marina Ilari, CEO of Terra.
 “I’ve been lucky to work with some incredible women who have been great mentors and teachers.
 I feel that when women get together to support each other there is nothing we can’t achieve.
 I look forward to promoting inclusion among all translation and localization professionals, and continuing to advance the industry as a whole.”

 Everything you need to know about Desktop Publishing (DTP)!